 Orientation and Form Tolerances

-Lead time is based on the first article shipment, with subsequent production confirmed after approval.
+- Lead time based on first article validation

-Unless otherwise agreed in your quote, we adhere to the following tolerances, which may vary based on the primary manufacturing method selected.
-For design optimization, please refer to our comprehensive Design Guides tailored to each manufacturing process.
+Unless otherwise agreed in your quote, we adhere to the following tolerances, which may vary depending on the selected primary manufacturing method.
+For design optimisation, please refer to our comprehensive design guides tailored to each manufacturing process.
 In the event of any discrepancies between these guides and DSW’s Manufacturing Standards, these standards will prevail.

 Workmanship Standards

-DSW ensures that all orders meet the minimum workmanship standards relevant to the selected manufacturing process.
-Should your project require a higher level of workmanship, please specify these requirements in your engineering drawings, purchase orders, or specifications.
+DSW ensures all orders meet the minimum quality standards relevant to the selected manufacturing process.
+Should your project require a higher level of quality, please specify these requirements in your engineering drawings, purchase orders, or specifications.

 Finished Surface Quality